-While painting the ink paintings and calligraphic works on the banner, Tingqua (or the assistants in his workshop) created variations.
-Based on our knowledge of the Chinese tradition of "imitation," we may speculate that he did so in order to demonstrate to the Chinese literati his mastery of the brush.
-Meanwhile, painting the interior of the workshop and creating a souvenir for the Western visitors of Canton, he chose to stick to Western traditions.
-He copied the paintings in a stricter manner and concentrated on creating a depth perspective illusion, proving to potential customers that he could very well adjust to the painting style typical of the West, and suit their preferences and aspirations.
-This was an important task for a studio that was used by Western scientists who had to be sure it produces valid depictions of reality.
+When executing the ink paintings and calligraphy on the banner, Tingqua (or the assistants in his workshop) created variations.
+Based on our knowledge of the Chinese tradition of "imitation," we may speculate that he did so to demonstrate his mastery of the brush to the Chinese literati.
+Meanwhile, when painting the interior of the workshop and creating a souvenir for Western visitors to Canton, he chose to stick to Western traditions.
+He copied the paintings in a stricter manner and concentrated on creating the illusion of depth, proving to potential customers that he could easily adjust to the style typical of the West, and thus meet their preferences and expectations.
+This was an important task for a studio used by Western scientists, who had to be sure it produced valid depictions of reality.

-These two profoundly different copying methods – that grounded in Chinese tradition, and that grounded in Western tradition – are found in all the versions of the workshop paintings.
-Furthermore, if we were to explore these qualities in each painting individually, we would notice pronounced variations in the extent to which each painting tends toward one or the other.
-For example, several copies show more similarity to each other (e.g., figs 9 and 10 are almost identical), while some display distinct handwriting (e.g., figs. 11-13 are each unique).
+These two profoundly different methods of copying—one grounded in the Chinese tradition, the other in the Western tradition—are found in all the versions of the workshop paintings.
+Furthermore, if we were to explore these qualities in each painting individually, we would notice pronounced variations in the extent to which each painting tends towards one or the other.
+For example, several copies show greater similarity to each other (e.g., figs 9 and 10 are almost identical), while some display a distinct handwriting (e.g., figs. 11-13 are all unique).

-When we examine the text appearing in the paintings, the tension between the Eastern and Western traditions of imitation becomes even sharper.
-While, as we saw in the previous section, some paintings present a literati quote on the top banner (e.g., figs. 8, 11-13), other copies do not present a text at all but rather a pseudo-text, a scribble looking like Chinese characters – which is actually a mimetic illusion of text (e.g., figs. 3-7).
+When we examine the text in the paintings, the tension between the Eastern and Western traditions of imitation becomes even sharper.
+While some paintings contain a quote from a literatus on the top banner (e.g., figs. 8, 11-13), others present not a real text but a pseudo-text, a scribble that looks like Chinese characters that is actually the mimetic illusion of text (e.g., figs. 3-7).

-There are many more small differences between the versions which to an untrained eye would seem negligible.
-Many of which are presented in table.
+There are many other small differences between the versions that would seem negligible to an untrained eye.
+Many of these are listed in Table.
 1 and fig. 14.
-In this table, I separated the paintings into four distinguished groups.
-In the table, we can see how some paintings share a specific characteristic such as the existence of flowers in the window, a fan on the shelf at the back of the room, the language of the sign at the top of the painting, or the existence of a Chinese quote on this sign.
-Each group is presented in the table in a different color, and so are different painting styles of the Chinese painting at the top of the room.
-Questions with a binary answer are codded red or green, and specific changes between the different sets of paintings are codded in different colors.
+In the table, I have divided the paintings into four distinct groups.
+We can thus see how some paintings share a specific characteristic, such as the presence of flowers in the window, a fan on the shelf at the back of the room, the language of the sign at the top of the painting, or the existence of a Chinese quote on this sign.
+In the table, each group is presented in a different color, as are the different styles of the Chinese painting at the top of the room.
+Questions with a binary answer are coded red or green, and specific changes in the different sets of paintings are coded in different colors.